Upcoming Exhibitions

 Funding for this program was provided through a grant from Florida Humanities with funds from the Mosaic Company.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the Mosaic Company.
 Support for this program is also provided by the National Endowment for the Arts, celebrating NEA America250: Arts Projects Honoring the National Garden of American Heroes.

-Image: Clyde Butcher, Clam Shell Orchid, 2003, silver gelatin fiber-based photograph
+Image: Clyde Butcher, Clamshell Orchid, 2003, silver gelatin fiber-based photograph, on loan from